-Not long ago, one of my property agents spoke casually with me about his friend, a Singaporean businessman, who owns a business distributing personal care products.
-According to my agent, his friend has a lavish lifestyle - staying in an expensive landed house in Singapore, driving a BMW, owning country clubs, often spending thousands of dollars on a single occasion in high-end restaurants, and having another pool bungalow overseas as his weekend holiday home.
-Weeks later, my agent called me and told me his friend's business got worse in recent years, and that he needed to sell off assets urgently to raise funds.
-You know what happened next?
-I ended up acquiring his pool bungalow at a bargain price!
-I've since leased out the bungalow to an expatriate, providing me with good rental income.
-This is just one story of an aspirational.
-In fact, there are many people that fit perfectly into the "aspirationals" category everywhere.
+I was catching up with one of my property agents over coffee one day.
+He spoke to me casually about his friend, a businessman in Singapore, who runs a business distributing personal care products.
+According to my agent, his friend has been living a lavish lifestyle - living in a landed house in a prime district, driving expensive cars, owning country clubs, dining in high-end restaurants frequently, and owning another luxurious pool bungalow up north as his family weekend holiday home.
+A couple of weeks later, this property agent of mine called me and told me that his friend's business has gotten worse in recent years, and that he needed to sell off his assets urgently to raise funds.
+To cut the story short, I ended up acquiring the bungalow at a greatly discounted price well below the bank's valuation of the property.
+I've since leased out the bungalow to an expatriate, providing me with good rental returns.
+While this is just one story of an aspirational, there are many people out there who fit perfectly into the "aspirationals" category.

 The solution to financial success is simple - stop being an aspirational!
-Accumulating wealth isn't complicated.
-You just need to work for money, spend less than you earn, and invest your savings to grow without your active participation.
-And the ability to enjoy all that life has to offer, without the need to spend exorbitantly, is key to whether one is able to accumulate wealth.
+Creating and accumulating wealth isn't that complicated.
+You just need to work for your income, spend less than you earn, and invest your savings wisely to grow your money.
+As time goes by, your investments should be able to provide passive income for you without your active participation.
+The ability to enjoy all that life has to offer, without the need to spend exorbitantly, is key to whether one is able to accumulate wealth.

-I find that many people are sacrificing every cent they own to have rich appearances, and potentially pushing themselves into financial ruins.
-Rather than keeping up with the Joneses, my wife and I would maintain our frugal lifestyle to ensure that we'll continue to be rich, and stay rich.
+I find that many people are sacrificing every cent they own to have rich appearances, potentially pushing themselves into financial ruins.
+Rather than keeping up with the Joneses, my wife and I choose to maintain our frugal lifestyle, with our expenses much lower than our income.
+Our simple living would ensure that we will continue to be rich... and remain rich.